KineticLensman/KineticLensman.github.io/_posts/2020-05-02-environments.md

 *TBD - write intro para*

-Stack tracing is one of the recommended *Next Steps* in the [MAL guide](https://github.com/kanaka/mal/blob/master/process/guide.md): *Errors with line numbers and/or stack traces*.
-I decided that I needed stack tracing to support my implementation of `loop` (see the separate [deep dive](https://www.non-kinetic-effects.co.uk/blog/2020/04/18/looping-deep-dive)) after realising that the tracing and looping mechanisms haved some common requirements and mechanisms.
+Stack tracing - *errors with line numbers and/or stack traces* - is one of the recommended *Next Steps* in the [MAL guide](https://github.com/kanaka/mal/blob/master/process/guide.md).
+I decided I needed stack tracing to support my implementation of `loop` (see the separate [deep dive](https://www.non-kinetic-effects.co.uk/blog/2020/04/18/looping-deep-dive)) after realising that the tracing and looping mechanisms have some common requirements and mechanisms.

 The intent is that when an exception is thrown, `JKL` should print something like a stack trace of the preceeding function calls, to help debugging.
 In `JKL`, the closest thing to a function stack is the set of nested `env` objects that hold the environmental context (symbols and their values) for evaluation.
 My initial thinking was that when an exception is raised, the current `env` should be passed to the exception handler so that the context for the exception can be written to the error log (currently the console).